Head Of State’s “Home As Corpus” Exhibition Is A Continuation Of Taofeek Abijako’s Evolving Definition Of Home | Essence

 At the Strada Gallery in the Lower East Side of Manhattan, Taofeek Abijako‘s Head Of State closes New York Fashion Week with an exhibition entitled, “Home of Corpus,” curated by Diallo Simon-Ponte.
 Abijako and Simon-Ponte wanted to explore and express what home means in new ways, and what better way to describe that than through the body?
 Our bodies can carry memories that we don’t even remember.
 In this exhibition, a continuation of Homecoming and Memories of Home, completing the trilogy, are formed through artworks by Cameron Granger, Nola Ayoola, Oluwatobiloba Ajayi, Isabel Okoro, and Lewinale Havette.

-Walking into the space you’ll see right away a display of three red dresses designed by Abijako as sculptures to embody the essence of Nigeria.
+Walking into the Head Of State exhibition, you’ll see right away a display of three red dresses designed by Abijako as sculptures to embody the essence of Nigeria.
 The five compelling artists that Abijako’s work is accompanied by are each from the diaspora and express within their works a new definition of home through mediums such as painting, photography, and textiles to tell their respective stories.

 Abijako explains the origins of the exhibition saying, “I have a much broader view of what my definition of home is.
 It’s not just this literal thing, like ‘Home is Lagos, Nigeria, it’s Albany, New York.’
 I think the Diallo really expanded my view on what our home is and it’s this thing that that constantly moves, and it’s not just like this fixated thing.”